JanGorman/Chester/README.md

 ## Usage

 Chester uses the builder pattern to construct GraphQL queries.
-In it's basic form use it like this:
+In its basic form use it like this:
 ```swift
 import Chester